basespace/basespace-ruby-sdk/README.md

     Href: v1pre3/genomes/4
     DisplayName: Homo Sapiens - UCSC (hg19)

-We can get a list of all available genomes (as shown in the previous section too):
+We can get a list of all available genomes:

     all_genomes  = bs_api.get_available_genomes
     puts "Genomes: #{all_genomes.map { |g| g.to_s }.join(', ')}"